Capable-alien/CODTECH/Task_2/README.md

 Develop a fraud detection model to identify fraudulent credit card transactions.
 Use techniques like anomaly detection or supervised learning with imbalanced data.

-## Credit Card Fraud Detection with Random Forest
+## Credit Card Fraud Detection with Logistic Regression

-This project implements a credit card fraud detection model using Random Forest classifiers, which is a supervised learning algorithm, on the credit card transaction dataset.
-The goal is to identify fraudulent transactions.
-SMOTE (Synthetic Minority Over-sampling Technique) is used to handle class imbalance.
+This project implements a credit card fraud detection model using logistic regression, a supervised learning algorithm, on the credit card transaction dataset.
+The goal is to predict fraudulent transactions using features derived from transaction data.
+SMOTE (Synthetic Minority Over-sampling Technique) is used to handle class imbalance in the dataset.

 ## Project Structure

 - `data/`: Directory containing the dataset used (`creditcard.csv`).
-- `model.py`: Script defining the Random Forest model architecture and training functions.
+- `main.py`: Script to load data, preprocess, train a logistic regression model with SMOTE, and save the trained model.
-- `preprocess.py`: Script for data preprocessing, including scaling and handling class imbalance.
+- `app.py`: Streamlit application script to upload a CSV file, predict fraudulent transactions using the trained model, and display results interactively.
-- `main.py`: Main script to load data, preprocess, build, train, and evaluate the Random Forest model.
+- `logistic_regression_model.joblib`: Saved logistic regression model file.

 ## Usage
 1. Install the required dependencies listed in `requirements.txt` using pip: